33 English Beach Vocabulary Words for Summer Fun

 For example, you might hear terms like gnarly and rad, which both mean “awesome.”
 These slang words are especially common in older movies and shows.
 You might also hear words like dude (a very informal way to say “guy”) and beach bunny (a girl who spends a lot of time at the beach).

-Learn more English beach slang here, for fun!
+You can also learn more English beach slang here, for fun!
 Just remember, this kind of slang can usually only be used at the beach, unless you’re making a joke.

 Staying Safe: Beach Warnings and Cautions